+Founded in 1985, EyeCare America is a public service foundation of the American Academy of Ophthalmology.
+Our mission is to reduce avoidable blindness and severe visual impairment by raising awareness about eye disease and care, providing free eye health educational materials and facilitating access to medical eye care.

-|Clients:||EyeCare America is a public service program of the Foundation of the American Academy of Ophthalmology.
+EyeCare America is a public service program of the Foundation of the American Academy of Ophthalmology.
 Our mission is to preserve sight by raising awareness about eye disease and providing access to medical eye care.
 EyeCare America facilitates eye care for U.S. citizens or legal residents who are without an Eye M.D. and who do not belong to an HMO or do not have eye care coverage through the Veterans Administration.

 Those who are age 65 or older and who have not seen an EyeMD in three or more years may be eligible to receive a comprehensive, medical eye exam and up to one year of care at no out-of-pocket cost for any disease diagnosed during the initial exam.
 Volunteer ophthalmologists will waive co-payments, accepting Medicare and /or other insurance reimbursement as payment in full: patients without insurance receive this care at no charge.

 Those who are determined to be at increased risk for glaucoma (by age, race and family history) and have not had an eye exam in 12 months or more may be eligible to receive a free glaucoma eye exam if they are uninsured.
 Those with insurance will be billed for the exam and are responsible for any co-payments.
 The initiation of treatment is provided, if deemed necessary by the doctor during the exam.